webcomponents-cg/community-protocols/proposals/slottable-request.md

 export const remove = Symbol('slottable-request-remove');
 ```

-When a component wants to render customizable content, it (1) fires a `slottable-request` event for a given slot name, and (2) renders a `&lt;slot>` element into its shadow root corresponding to the requested slot name.
+When a component wants to render customizable content, it (1) fires a `slottable-request` event for a given slot name, and (2) renders a `<slot>` element into its shadow root corresponding to the requested slot name.

 Each time the `slottable-request` event is received, the user should use the provided `data` to render (or update) slotted content into the component that fired the event, where each top-level child rendered for a given request is assigned to the provided `slotName`.
 The `name` field on the event is used to determine what type of content to render; each unique `name` will generally map to a specific user-managed template.